 |H5P_SET_FILE_SPACE_PAGE_SIZE||Sets the file space page size for paged aggregation|

 The tools listed below have been modified to preserve or modify file freepace information appropriately when processing files employing this feature.

 |When printing the file creation property information for the superblock via the -B option, |

 |When printing the file space information via the |

 |The following options were added to |

-There are file space management strategies to manage the unused space in a file.
-These strategies are described here:
+File space management strategies were introduced via H5P_SET_FILE_SPACE_STRATEGY to manage the unused space in a file.

 While a file is open, HDF5 tracks and re-uses the unused space in the file according to the strategy used.
-If using a strategy that uses the free space manager, you can select to track the free space across file opens with the "persist" flag and a minimum free space threshold can be specified.
-If not specifying a strategy that uses the free space manager, then when the file is closed, the space is lost and will remain in the file.
+If using a strategy that uses the free space manager, then free space can be tracked across file opens by use of the "persist" flag and a minimum free space threshold can be specified.
+If not specifying a strategy that uses the free space manager, then when the file is closed, any free space is lost and will remain in the file.

 File space management only occurs between the HDF5 file open and close, and the free space is NOT tracked beyond file closed.
 In other words, when you delete a dataset, the space used by the dataset becomes free space that can be re-used as long as the file is open.
 Once the file is closed, the free space is lost and will remain in the file.